-A. No more than every 24 menths, a Franchisting Entity may partorm reasonable audits of the video earvice Provider's calculation of the fees peid under Section 6 of the Act to the Franchising Entity during the preceding 24-month partod only.
-All records reasonably necessary for the audits shall be made available by the Previder at the location where the records are kept in the ordinary course of business.
-The Franchising Entity and the video service Provider shall each be responsible for their respective costs of the audit.
-Any additional amount due verified by the Franchising Entity shall be paid by the Provider within 30 days of the Franchising Entity's submission of invoice for the sum, If the sum exceeds 5% of the total fees which the UNIVERSE VIDEO ERRECELICON, FRANCISCA CONCERNESS.

-audit determines should have been paid for the 24-month period, the Provider shall pay the Franchising Entity's reasonable costs of the audit.
+A. No more than every 24 months, a Franchisting Entity may partorm reasonable audits of the video earwice Provider's calculation of the fees paid under Section 6 of the Act to the Franchising Entity during the preceding 24-month period only.
+All records reasonably necessary for the audits shall be made available by the Provider at the location where the records are kept in the ordinary course of business.
+The Franchising Entity and the video service Provider shall each be responsible for their respective costs of the studit.
+Any additional amount due verified by the Franchising Entity shall be paid by the Provider within 30 days of the Franchising Entity's submission of invoice for the sum, if the sum exceeds 5% of the total fees which the University Video Sensore Locks, Presidente Adeptenese. audit determines should have been paid for the 24-month period, the Provider shall pay the Franchising

-B. Any claims by a Franchising Entity that fees have not been paid as required under Section 6 of the Act; and any claims for refunds or other corrections to the remillance of the provider shall be made within 3 years from the date the compensation is remitted.
+B. Any claims by a Franchising Entity that fees have not been paid as required under Section 6 of the Act, and any claims for refunds or other corrections to the remittance of the provider shall be made within 3 years from the date the compensation is remitted.